kgateway-dev/kgateway/devel/testing/nightly-tests.md

 # Nightly Tests

-Tests are also run on a schedule via a [GitHub action](/.github/workflows/nightly-tests.yaml).
+The following are run on a schedule via a [GitHub action](/.github/workflows/nightly-tests.yaml).

 ## Kubernetes End-to-End Tests
 Our [kube-e2e-tests](kube-e2e-tests.md) are run using the earlier and latest supported k8s versions.
 These tests use the latest release - specified with the `RELEASED_VERSION` environment variable.

+This is in addition to the running of kubernetes end-to-end tests as part of CI.

 ## Performance Tests